Rawd al-Qirtas

 Modern researchers consider that the first and last sections contain a valuable record of their respective periods, even if not completely free from errors.
 On the other hand, the sections on the Almoravids and Almohads are considered to be riddled with chronological and factual errors and omissions and make this work one of the least trustworthy sources for those periods.
-In light of these issues it is unfortunate that Ibn Khaldun chose the work as one of his primary sources of reference.

 A critical version of the Arabic text, utilizing all the manuscript versions then available, was published by Tornberg in 1843, and this is generally used as a basis for modern Arabic versions.
 Tornberg also gave a Latin translation.
 A French translation was published in 1860 by Beaumier but is based on fewer manuscripts and is considered faulty by modern standards.
 The second (1964) edition of Huici Miranda's Spanish translation is heavily annotated and is considered authoritative.